xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ♦️ Scenario 2: User burns during hour 24 of a cycle
+## ♦️ Scenario 2: User burns during Hour-24 of a cycle

   - Now, let’s say you decide to burn 10,000 batches during the last hour of the daily cycle, with a constant of 0 and gas spent at $0.50.
 Taking the burn fee formula into account, the protocol will determine your Burn Fee (BF) as $5,000: